merivale/victor/README.md

 By my count, this string is accessible to no fewer than *five* distinct interpretations: (i) a simple claim about when the film started (a `PAST` message); (ii) a claim about when it was scheduled to start (a `PAST PREORDAINED` message); (iii) a claim about when showings of used to start (a `PAST REGULAR` message); (iv) a claim about when showings of it used to be scheduled to start (a `PAST PREORDAINED REGULAR` message); and (v) a claim about the time at which the management, when drawing up their plans, generally scheduled showings of it to start (a `PAST REGULAR PREORDAINED` message).
 (It may be hard to envisage a use for this last message.
 To aid your imaginations, suppose the management had to fix the timetable anew each morning, and typically ended up placing the film in question in the 8 o'clock slot.
 This in contrast to the more likely fourth interpretation, in which they settle once and for all on a regular 8 o'clock position.)

 I could go on, but hopefully these two examples suffice to illustrate the general point.
 With invisible elaborations, there is frequently nothing in the sentence that indicates the order in which they have been applied, or even - if their optional arguments are missing, or if the outputs of those arguments could have come from somewhere else - whether or not they have been applied at all.
 For the record, though I will not argue the point here, I defy anyone to come up with a satisfactory syntactic or pragmatic account of any of these ambiguities.
-It is only by embracing the code analogy, by modelling the semantic function from message to sentence rather than the other way around, that we can explain these various phenomena.
+It is only by embracing the code breaker's methodology, by modelling the semantic function from message to sentence rather than the other way around, that we can explain these various phenomena.

 ### 5.4.
 NEGATIVE Messages